Tuber Store Is OPEN

 We never water our freshly-planted tubers, and do not worry about watering plants until after we've see shoots emerge from the soil.

 Our region in the mid-Atlantic receives good rainfall during much of our growing season.
 But dahlias are true water-lovers and they suffer when the soil becomes too dry.

-Dahlias in dire need of hydration will show obvious signs of distress - often in the leaves initially.
+Dahlias in dire need of hydration will show obvious signs of distress - initially in the leaves.
 Dahlias receiving some, but inadequate, hydration may look fine but will fail to produce many blooms.

 We water our plants once or twice a week (depending on rainfall)...but when we water, we do so heavily.
 Water needs to get to the "root zone" where the tubers are located and this is often 5-10" beneath the surface.
-For someone growing a few dahlias, hand-watering may suffice.
-More large-scale dahlia enthusiasts will probably appreciate the efficiency of a simple drip-irrigation system.
+For someone growing a few dahlias, careful hand-watering may suffice.
+Larger-scale dahlia enthusiasts will probably appreciate the efficiency of a simple drip-irrigation system.